Parmesan vs Gruyère: What’s the Difference?

 Parmesan is also saltier than Gruyère, so you may want to reduce the amount of salt called for in the recipe if you’re using Gruyère as a substitute.

-Now that you know the key differences between parmesan and Gruyère, you can decide which cheese is right for your next dish.
-Will it be the strong, nutty flavor of parmesan or the mellow, creamy taste of Gruyère?
+Now that you know the key differences between Parmesan and Gruyère, you can decide which cheese is right for your next dish.
+Will it be the strong, nutty flavor of Parmesan or the mellow, creamy taste of Gruyère?

 The choice is yours!